AirdroperUA/AirOS-docs/content/development/overview/index.md

 ### Development Infrastructure

-To understand how BlueOS is developed, it's valuable to understand what it's made of, and the ideas it has been designed around:
+To understand how AirOS is developed, it's valuable to understand what it's made of, and the ideas it has been designed around:

 - Containerised components and services ([Docker](#docker))
     - Containerised, individual services are easier to maintain than a monolithic system
     - Can restart and update containers with very low risk of needing to re-flash SD card
     - Integrators can create their own [Extensions](#extensions), instead of forking the whole system
-        - Allows Extension and BlueOS version changes without affecting the underlying system
+        - Allows Extension and AirOS version changes without affecting the underlying system
     - Dependencies are isolated, so individual services don’t need to compete for versions
     - Access to system and hardware resources can be limited per Extension
 - Web interfaces and APIs